YouthDMH - COST Action CA23153

 Activities Training School

-We are pleased to announce the first YouthDMH Training School, which will take place from June 18 – 20, 2025, in Dublin, Ireland.
+We are pleased to announce the second YouthDMH Training School, which will take place from June 9 – 11, 2026, in Vienna, Austria.
 Program and Application Information Interested in attending?
-Here’s what you’ll need to submit...
+Here’s what you’ll need to submit as part...

 Activities Meetings

-read more YouthDMH COST Action: Kick-off Management Committee meeting
+read more YouthDMH COST Action: Working Group Meetings in Copenhagen

 Latest from X